kaicoh/dynamodel/README.md

 ## Explicit conversion

-Using field attribute, you can implement original conversion methods like this.
+Using field attribute, you can implement original conversion methods for any types like this.

 ```rust
 use dynamodel::{Dynamodel, ConvertError};